sdslabs/Rootex/docs/guides/graphics_tutorial.rst

 Adding a shader
 ***************

+To Add shader:

 * Click on the pencil icon on the overriding custom material.
-* Now you’ll get options to add vertex and pixel shaders.
+* Now, you'll get options to add vertex and pixel shaders.

 You can use fire_pixel_shader from rootex/core/renderer/shaders

-Clicking on the pencil icon opens an editor from which you can customise it.
+Clicking on the pencil icon opens an editor to customise the shader.
+Note: You can only add shaders to custom materials.
+If you want to use default material, override the original default material with custom material and then add a shader to the overriding material.
+The overriding material does inherit the textures of the original materials.

 .. image:: images/graphics_tutorial/changed_the_custom_material_pixel_shader_to_fire_shader.png
 	:alt: Change Shader To Fire Shader